Home Appotography.com |

 Having been forced to watch PopStars during tea-time, I have increasingly heard the word talent being thrown around.
 It got me wondering what exactly talent it.

-Some people display a natural affinity for things and hence become very acomplished at something.
-Others lack a natural afinity but can learn to do something and become very acomplished - it will just be harder work for them.
-Finally there are people who simply cannot do something.
-For example, take playing a musical instrument.
-No one is born able to play an instrument - it is something that must be learned.
-However, those with a natural afinity towards music may find they 'get the hang of it' quicker.
 Now take singing as an example.
 You cannot learn to sing.
 You either can or you can't - one is simply born that way.
 You can be taught to sing better, but I don't believe it is something that can be learned.
 I am completely tone deaf - I can't sing for the life of me, but I can play the drums even if I had to learn them.
-So which is talent and which is a gift?
-I would be tempted to say that anything learned is a talent, anything innate (such as singing) is a gift.
-But then I saw this: Quote:

-Is it a skill instead?
-I don't know.
 This does not have to apply to music either, this can equally apply to such things a sports, playing video games and so on.
-Any thoughts anyone? - S

 __________________

-Nov 27th, 2002, 07:03 AM | #2 | |
+Old Nov 27th, 2002, 07:03 AM #2

 Enemy or Ally?